 Great customer service and on-time delivery won over clients like Kootenai Health and Avista Utilities.
 On-site printing at community events and the addition of embroidered goods made Andrew ‘the guy’ for custom logowear.

 He attributes his success to being part of a wonderful community and the relationships nurtured through the years.
 Additionally, a great accountant helped set up books properly and stay on track to make that first balloon payment.
-Idaho SBDC Business coach, Warren Mueller, has helped him think more strategically, set clear meaningful goals and align his scarce resources to reach them.
+North Idaho SBDC Business coach, Warren Mueller, has helped him think more strategically, set clear meaningful goals and align his scarce resources to reach them.
 Routine coaching sessions kept daily actions consistent with annual goals, resulting in year over year business growth.

 Looking back, taking on a struggling business in a down economy wasn’t nearly as frightening as one day last March.
 The Covid pandemic prompted the immediate shut down of many local businesses and events by State Governments.
 “It was the worst Monday ever”, says Andrew.
 “In the span of one day, we lost 50% of our company’s business.”